IntersectMBO/osc-documentation/open-source-committee/VOTING.md

    committee Chair person.
 An *interim term* shall begin from the date of appointment and continue until the next regular cohort election that the seat would regularly be subject to.
 Any individual currently serving an *interim term* shall be eligible to stand for reelection like any normal candidate.
+    - Some proposed methods for filling vacant seats are as follows and *should* be considered by the committee prior to appointment of new members:
+      - Runner(s) up from previous election cycles
+      - A (brief) self-nomination period for interested members of the community
+      - Nomination/referral from sitting, duly elected committee members
+      - Appointment by the acting Chair

  > More points of order will likely need to be added here based upon feedback from the OSC community.